The Ultimate Packing List for Surviving Burning Man

 - Towels: These microfiber towels are good companions to have around.

-Protecting Your Skin
+Protecting and Hydrating Your Skin

 - Moisturizer: The desert dust and conditions can make your skin very dry.
 At the very least, it’s helpful to have a supply of coconut oil and hand cream.
 I would use both on your hands and feet before going to bed.